 General Education Course Approval Process

 Please note: The procedures have changed.
 All new course proposals must be submitted via Curriculog.
-If you have not yet completed training for Curriculog, you can schedule training by sending an email to email@example.com.
+If you have not yet completed training for Curriculog, you can find a schedule for training by clicking on this link: Curriculog.

 Proposals may be submitted at any time during the year.
 However, for courses to be included in the university catalog for the upcoming academic year, they must be routed to the University General Education Committee for review no later than January 15.